AndreasArvidsson/WinDSP/README.md

 * The program handles all audio manipulation as filters.
 A filter can be a something complex as a crossover or something simple like gain
 * Some filters can only exist once in a route or output. eg. gain, delay, invert, mute
 * Other filters(in the filters array) can occur multiple times. eg. crossovers, shelf, PEQ, LT, custom biquad
-* All filters in the filters array require a "type" parameter
-* Delay filters can be either single number in milliseconds  or an object where unit meter can be used

 **References**
 A common user case is that multiple channels or routes share filter configurations.
 Instead of having to copy and paste these you can reference one JSON node from another.